Lion Badge of Rank Overview Video

 All participants in official Scouting activities should become familiar with the Guide to Safe Scouting, applicable program literature or manuals, and be aware of state or local government regulations that supersede Boy Scouts of America practices, policies, and guidelines.
 The Guide to Safe Scouting is an overview of Scouting policies and procedures gleaned from a variety of sources.
 For some items, the policy statements are complete.
 Unit leaders are expected to review the additional reference material cited prior to conducting such activities.

-ScoutBook is your on-line resource to assist you with tracking and reporting awards for the youth in your den.
+Once you are a registered Den Leader, ScoutBook is your online resource to assist you with tracking and reporting awards for the youth in your den.
 In addition, it provides the ability to set up calendars and reminders to parents for events and activities.